The Carlo Alberto Medal

 Selection: The Selection Committee chooses the recipient of the prize from among the eligible nominees.

-Since 2013, the members of the selection committee are:
+For the 2015 edition, the members of the selection committee are:

 - Maristella Botticini (Università Bocconi)